Hyedryn/elikopy/docs/elikopy_usage.rst

 Typical usage for processing a study
 ====================================

 On this page is presented a basic usage of the ElikoPy library.
-More information on all these function are available in the detailled guide.
+More information on all these functions are available in the detailed guide.

 Header and initialisation
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The first step to enable ElikoPy is to import it and initialise the ElikoPy object "*study* " specific to the current study.
-Then only required arguments for the constructor is the path to the root directory of the project.
+The only required argument for the constructor is the path to the root directory of the project.

 .. code-block:: python
 	:linenos: